 European Union Risk.
-Recently, new concerns have emerged in regard to the economic and political stability of the European Union.
-These concerns have led to downward pressure on the earnings of certain European issuers and on European financial markets.
-Secessionist movements in various member countries to leave the European Union may have an adverse effect on the economies of those member countries and on the European Union as a whole.
 The economies of the European Union are dependent to a significant extent on those of certain key trading partners, including China, the United States, and other European countries.
 A reduction in spending on products and services exported from the European Union, or volatility in the financial markets of member countries, may have an adverse impact on the broader European Union economy and could adversely affect the Fund.
+Separately, the European Union faces issues involving its membership, structure, procedures and policies.
+The United Kingdom (UK)